SamuelD102003/Assignment-2-Question-1-/README.md

 # Assignment-2-Question-1-
-Given 35.5 miles, I was asked to convert the measurement to kilometers
+Given 35.5 miles, I was asked to convert the measurement to kilometers using C